 If we had met eighteen months ago, I would have told you that I had forgotten how to pamper myself.
-Years of running ragged out from work, overdoing, not exercising and a convergence of health issues, I was a runaway train of hot mess.
+Years of running ragged from work, overdoing, not exercising, and a convergence of health issues, I was a runaway train of hot mess.
 Emotionally and physically, I bankrupted my well being.
-Eventually my body announced “Look Train Wreck, this is no longer your depot…you’ve jumped the track!”
+Eventually my body announced, “Look, Train Wreck, this is no longer your depot.
+You’ve jumped the track!”
 I had to get the engines back online.

 When Covid hit, like everyone else, I started taking stock.
-I “lacked joy” my house (thanks Marie!), I started working out 5 days a week, improved my diet, and slept like a champ every night.
-But still, my body ached and creaked like a rusted out Rambler. (look it up).
-Realizing that my newfound (read rediscovered) zest for physical activity and sports was causing a new set of health concerns, I decided it was time to get back into massage.
+I “lacked-joy” my house (thanks Marie!), I started working out five days a week, improved my diet, and slept like a champ every night.
+But still, my body ached and creaked like a rusted-out Rambler (look it up).
+Realizing that my newfound (read: rediscovered) zest for physical activity and sports was causing a new set of health concerns, I decided it was time to get back into massage.

 Now, the kicker is that I am terribly ticklish and hate having my feet touched.
-But, years ago, I twisted my ankle during a soccer game.
+But years ago, I twisted my ankle during a soccer game.
 My neighbor, a chiropractor, saw me get out of my car and hobble to my front door.
-He aided me up the stairs, left to get his medical bag and came back with a wrap and ice pack.
+He aided me up the stairs, left to get his medical bag, and came back with a wrap and ice pack.
 He sat down on the couch and motioned for me to put my foot on his lap.
-I starred a hole through his head.
+I stared a hole through his head.
 “Don’t touch my feet.”
-He responded by giving me the People’s Eyebrow look and repeated himself.
+He responded by giving me the People’s Eyebrow and repeated himself.
 I explained that my dad used to tickle my feet until near blackout and therefore no one comes near the peds.
 “How do you get pedicures then?”
 “It’s painful and takes far longer than it should.”
-The good doctor shook his head, picked up my leg and said the ultimate (betrayal) words.
-“Trust me.”
+The good doctor shook his head, picked up my leg, and said the ultimate (betrayal) words: “Trust me.”

 I found my mind drifting back to that event while I was at Royal Foot and found delayed gratitude for my neighbor’s advice.
-It led me to venture into full body massages and spa treatments which I now thoroughly enjoy.
-I now find that I embrace the act of the embrace and enjoy holding hands and hugging those I love; previously I saw those behaviors as too vulnerable and on the far right of mushy. (yick.)
-How time has changed me, I am far mushier and touchy feely than ever.
-In the past, I couldn’t fathom being touched (especially on my feet) but now I truly appreciate when a full on hug or hand holding opportunity appear and look forward to massage healing modality sessions.
+It led me to venture into full body massages and spa treatments, which I now thoroughly enjoy.
+I now find that I embrace the act of the embrace and enjoy holding hands and hugging those I love.
+Previously I saw those behaviors as too vulnerable and on the far right of mushy (yick).
+How time has changed me.
+I am far mushier and touchy feely than ever.
+In the past, I couldn’t fathom being touched (especially on my feet), but now I truly appreciate when a full-on hug or hand-holding opportunity appears and look forward to massage healing modality sessions.

-Suddenly I was snapped back into the present moment as my masseuse made his way to my hips and he shook them like a rag doll before lunging into callistintic leg twists and stretches.
+Suddenly I was snapped back into the present moment as my masseuse made his way to my hips and he shook them like a rag doll before lunging into calisthenic leg twists and stretches.
 “Oh!
-I wasn’t expecting that!.”
-I whispered and giggled.
+I wasn’t expecting that,” I whispered and giggled.

-I must have looked like a ill-shapen mess because my feet were propped up on the ottoman which was moved to the end of the lounge chair and my neck was firmly squared with its sectional bend.
-“You’re so little.”
-Jodee laughed.
+I must have looked like a ill-shaped mess because my feet were propped up on the ottoman, which was moved to the end of the lounge chair, and my neck was firmly squared with its sectional bend.
+“You’re so little,” Jodee laughed.

 Truly though, if you’re in the Dallas area and need to treat your feet, head over to Royal Foot and take a load off of your peds.
 These guys will make your feet feel like royalty.
 You will be amazed at the things you can heal with just the right touch.